 The gift had its bumps along the way.
 One batch of the trees arrived in D.C. and they were found to be sickly.
 Some of the parks department people suggested “burning all the trees” to prevent the spread of the disease.
 This almost started an international incident, but clearer heads prevailed.
 Horticulturists helped weed out the afflicted trees, and soon Japan was sending over replacements.

 The official ceremony marking the planting of the Japanese trees along the Tidal Basic did not occur until March 27, 1912.
 On that day, First Lady Helen Taft and Viscountess Chinda, the wife of the Japanese ambassador, planted two trees from Japan on the north bank of the Tidal Basin in West Potomac Park.

 Helen Taft also loved the garden parties she attended in Japan and the Philippines.
 She longed to introduce that tradition as well.
 She began holding small garden gatherings at the White House.

 Today the annual National Cherry Blossom Festival serves as a very large garden party.
 It stretches over a couple of weekends, and attracts about 1.5 million visitors to D.C. to enjoy the arrival of spring.
 The festival was first held in 1934 and became an annual rite.
 In 2020, the event was suspended for this year because of coronavirus.

 Blossoms Will Appear

 Even without a festival, the blossoms will appear.
-The National Park Service Bloom Watch predicts that the peak bloom days in 2020 will be March 21-24.
+Each year, the National Park Service Bloom Watch predicts that the peak bloom days: Bloom Watch.
 If you happen to live in Washington or are driving through, you will be able to see the blossoms in their glory.